-Words Of Encouragement For Christian Writers
+Words of Encouragement for Christian Writers

 Which of these two messages do you tend to listen to when it comes to being the writer God has called you to be?
 Which one provides true words of encouragement?